For the

 Digital Borders Graduate Course

-What is the impact of emerging digital borderscapes on the lives, works, and practice of artists?
-What are the hurdles faced in artistic practice when transgressing the national borderscape?
-How can artists and investigators respond to the changing face of the nation-state border?
-These are the main questions that will connect the weeks presented below.
-Have these questions in mind as you engage with the material.
+The course was guided by several central questions: What was the impact of emerging digital borderscapes on the lives, work, and practices of artists?
+What hurdles did artists face when attempting to transgress national borderscapes?
+How could artists and investigators respond to the changing nature of the nation-state border?
+These questions connected the themes explored throughout the course and framed students’ engagement with the material.